kevinolega/callcentertrainingtips/_posts/2014-04-04-growth-creativity.md

 I spent the rest of the day crafting my resume that evening.

 I had no idea what to put on my resume.

-My mom told me to use the resume wizard at Microsoft word.
+My mom told me to use the resume wizard of Microsoft word.

 Bad idea.